Run/Debug Configuration: RSpec

 In this field, specify the name of the current run/debug configuration.

 |Click one of the radio buttons to define the scope of tests to be performed: |

 All specs in folder

-Click this radio button, if you want to run all tests in a directory.
+Select this option, if you want to run all tests in a directory.